a7ul/generator-jspm-es6-quick/README.md

 - Angular / No Frameworks
 - Doesn't Use Gulp or any task runner.
 Thanks to awesome JSPM :)

+##How to use the generated project

+###To start the app in development mode (No bundling)

+`npm run serve`

+This launches a development server from browser-sync and watches for any change in files

+For managing dependencies,css,etc use jspm

+###For production build

+`npm run bundle`

+This creates a bundle file in bundle/ which is injected in config by jspm.
+So now jspm uses the bundled file to load the frontend app.

+Hence the file system structure remains same for both production and development ..
+Jspm handles both the workflows seamlessly.

+##Notes

+The files like JS, CSS,etc which are to be bundled go inside `src/` and are managed using jspm's import and module loaders .

+The files like images, assets , html views ,etc which are not to be bundled along are to be kept in `assets/`.

+Thus, when we run `npm run bundle` it only creates a bundle of the files in src

+I hope this boilerplate serves u well :D

 ##More Details ?

 For more details on how to use the generator checkout